 Early years SEN advisory team (0-5 years)

 This team provides an early intervention and advice service for childrenin Bromley with a wide range of special educational needs and/or disability (SEND) and their families, who attend an early years setting in Bromley.
 Find out more through our parent information leaflet.

 Portage is our home visiting educational service for pre-school children who have additional support needs and their families.
 Download the Bromley portage service leaflet

 Early years SEN Inclusion funding (SENIF) may be available to support the inclusion of children with SEND to access an early years setting.

 for further information, download the SENIF information leaflet.

-Early years settings (including childminders) can draw down Disability Access funding for any child attending aged 3-4 years, in receipt of Disability Living Allowance.
-Download the Disability Access Fund (DAF) leaflet and Disability Living Fund leaflet
+Disability Access Funding can be drawn down by Early years settings (including childminders) for any child attending aged 3-4 years, in receipt of Disability Living Allowance.
+Download the Disability Access Fund (DAF) leaflet and Disability Living Fund leaflet.

 Early years targeted and specialist referrals - early years education support services for young children with special educational needs and/or disability